onnia/chocolat-image-block/README.md

-# Example how to extend an existing Gutenberg block in WordPress
+# Extend Gutenberg image block with chocolat image wrapper in WordPress

 This is a WordPress plugin which shows how to extend an existing Gutenberg block.
 This blog post explains how it works: https://www.liip.ch/en/blog/how-to-extend-existing-gutenberg-blocks-in-wordpress.